matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

 2) Explain your model predictions using Alibi Explain

-3) Containerize your model using Seldon Core Language Wrappers and deploy to Kubernetes
+3) Containerize your model using Seldon Core Language Wrappers

+4) Deploy your model to Kubernetes

 5) Test your deployed model by sending requests